Group Travel

 My group trips with a group leader are a bit different.
 Usually, someone comes to me telling me they want to plan a trip with like minded people (family, friends, co workers, or social groups).
 Generally, when I have a group leader, I don’t travel with that group.
 The group leader takes on the responsibility of narrowing down the destination, resort, cruise, and any activities.
 The two of us plan the trip together and then they invite their group.

-The first group trip I planned started back in July 2019 and it finally traveled to the Galapagos a few weeks ago.
-This group was a bit different as I wasn’t the group leader, but I went on the trip.
-My group leader was my friend Christina.
+The first group trip I planned started back in July 2019 and it finally traveled to the Galapagos in April 2022.
+This group was a bit different as I wasn’t the group leader, but I still went on the trip.
+My group leader was Christina.
 She is a mammal trainer and has dreamed of a trip to the Galapagos islands.
 She proposed the idea and told me that she knew mammal trainers, vet techs, and others in the wildlife education arena that would love to go.

 We worked together to pick the right marine tour (we did this a few times thanks to the pandemic) that would hit some of the most desired islands and animal sightings.
 She then presented the tour to her friends that would be interested.
 In no time she had a bunch of rooms booked on the trip.